QuietMisdreavus/vimfiles/README.md

 [pathogen]: https://github.com/tpope/vim-pathogen

+One extra thing i've had in there for a while is a sort of "escape hatch" to allow for machine-specific configuration to be added as an extra script.
+Any file with the name `my_hostname.vim` (where `my_hostname` is whatever is returned by `:echo hostname()`) will be sourced at the end of the `vimrc` script.
+As of 2020-09-30, these files are not saved into the repository, so that i don't have to update the repo as machines start or stop being used.

 *Note to self:* To add a new plugin to a `pack/**/start` directory, don't use `git clone`, use `git submodule add` instead.
 That makes sure git properly sees the new folder as a submodule instead of a bunch of new files.